The success of your eCommerce website or digital storefront can be heavily determined by the quality of your platform.

 The overall result, of course, is that larger businesses will probably move on from Wix once they reach a tipping point in sales and scale.
 Still, there’s nothing necessarily wrong about having an affordable and user-friendly Ecommerce platform available for small businesses.

-WooCommerce is easily one of the best free Ecommerce platforms in the UK.
-It's an open-source plug-in designed for WordPress websites, so it’s also a great choice for WordPress users (which is almost everyone on the Internet, honestly).
+WooCommerce is an open-source plug-in designed for WordPress websites, so it’s also a great choice for WordPress users (which is almost everyone on the Internet, honestly).
 At the time of this writing, it runs for over 30% of all digital stores on the web.

 It’s ideal for small businesses that need a free tool to help them boost their sales and grow rapidly.
 There are additional extensions and add-ons available, some of which are paid, but you get most of what WooCommerce offers without spending anything, which is excellent.